compenguy/AoC2021/README.md

 Great, now we just run the steps until the number of lights flashed in that step equals the size of our dataset.
 Super easy, barely an inconvenience.

+## Day 12 Developer Log

+### First Star

+Maze solver with a twist.
+I initially started out modelling this with nodes and edges, but I decided to go back and do an adjacency list.
+The special handling around `start` and `end` nodes, and "minor" nodes (lowercase nodes that can only be visited once) added some complexity, but not really difficulty.

+Also got to implement FromIterator on my Maze struct for the parsing, which was new and kinda cool.

+### Second Star

+And another twist.
+Add a parameter for whether we've already revisited a `minor` node or not, and keep a HashSet of completed paths so that I don't accidentally recount a solution.
+Also added a bit more special logic around `start` and `end` to prevent them from being treated as a `minor` node for revisit purposes.
+Essentially, all adjacencies get added in as two-way adjacencies, except for `start` and `end` -- `start` is never on the target end of an adjacency and `end` never has any targets in its adjacencies.